Optimization of Distribution Networks

 Teaching in summer term

 The course Optimization of Distribution Networks (Lecture + Exercise) is delivered as an online course following the Inverted Classroom paradigm.
-Recordings of lectures focussing on specific topics will be made available in Moodle and are accompanied by exercise tasks that the students should try to solve on their own.
-The solutions to the exercises are presented in live-sessions via zoom.
+Recordings of lectures focussing on specific topics will be made available in Moodle and are accompanied by exercise tasks that the students should attempt to solve on their own.
+The solutions to the exercises are presented in live-sessions.
 Arising questions can be asked in the forum as well as in the live-sessions of the exercises.
 Further questions to the lecturer and advanced discussions will also take place during regular live sessions.
 In addition, we will have guest lectures as additional live sessions.

 Recordings and other material will be made available over time and then remain available until the end of the semester.
 Kick-off and live sessions (including guest lectures) are not recorded.
 The regular live sessions will only answer specific questions regarding the subjects treated in the recordings and leave time for discussions.
 The subjects taught in the recorded sessions will not be repeated.